Call Mon-Sun:

 Does Zoloft Create Dopamine or Serotonin?

 No, Zoloft does not create new serotonin or dopamine.
-In fact, research is still searching to understand the mechanics behind antidepressants, and even drugmakers admit the mechanism of action of SSRI drugs in regards to the treatment of depression is unknown.26-28 Zoloft is classed as an SSRI type of medication that is designed to manipulate serotonin in the body.
-The serotonin theory of depression is surrounded by controversy, presumptions, and imperfect understanding, but is nonetheless used as a sort of sales pitch in advertising.
-Without drugmakers admitting that they have no actual knowledge of the mechanisms of action of Zoloft, childlike images and visual presentations suggest the serotonin-depression theory is a reliable and trustworthy treatment.25 Despite the aesthetics of the advertising world, we do not feel obliged to accept questionable theories as factual.
-We are confident in saying so, because as serious research shows, “the science” is nowhere near as perfect on the subject as has been claimed.24
+SSRIs spend what’s there to spend.
+And, like a bank account, continual withdrawals without replenishment cause bankruptcy.
+Research is still searching to understand the mechanics behind antidepressants.
+Drugmakers admit the mechanism of action of SSRI drugs in treating depression is unknown.26-28 Zoloft is classed as an SSRI medication that is designed to manipulate the distribution or availability of serotonin in the body.
+The serotonin theory of depression is plagued by controversy, presumptions, and imperfect understanding.
+It has nonetheless served as a credible sounding sales pitch in advertising.
+Childlike images and colorful animations suggest the serotonin-depression theory is reliable and trustworthy.25 Despite the aesthetics of the advertising world, one is not obliged to accept questionable theories as factual.
+As serious research shows, “the science” is nowhere near as perfect on the subject as has been claimed.24

 zoloft's effect on dopamineThere is a lot that remains unknown about how SSRIs “work” — but what can be said is, whether starting on or stopping Zoloft, the way serotonin is distributed in the body will be affected.
 SSRI drugs accelerate how quickly any available serotonin gets used up.
 The temporary concentration of serotonin becoming suspended at the nerve synapses is what is believed to create a lift in tone, hence the term “antidepressants.”
 But this process is also likely to ultimately leave a deficit of your body’s natural neurochemicals in its wake.
 Serotonin, when suspended by an SSRI, is subject to degradation and decomposition by certain enzymes in the bloodstream, and this results in accelerated serotonin loss overall.19 This could be likened to the way alcohol impairs the uptake and metabolism of certain nutrients, leaving a deficiency in its wake.
 The next day, these impairments and created deficits contribute to the misery that is most often referred to as a “hangover.”
 Zoloft also affects various natural chemicals in similar ways, such as norepinephrine and dopamine — these are targeted to a lesser extent, but the likelihood of deficiency is similar.9,20